Step-by-Step Guide

 ✓ Created .edpa/ structure:

-.edpa/config/ ← team and iteration config
+.edpa/config/ ← team and project config

 .edpa/backlog/ ← work items (per-item YAML)